CDCgov/cfa-immunization-uptake-projection/README.md

     - forecast_timeframe: specify the start and the end of forecast dates, and interval between forecast dates (using the [polars string language](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.date_range.html), e.g., `7d`).
     - evaluation_timeframe: specify the interval of the forecast dates for evaluation.
 If blank, no evaluation score will be returned.
     - models: specify the name of the model (refer to iup.models), random seed, initial values of parameters, and parameters to use NUTS kernel in MCMC run
+    - scores: specify the evaluation metrics.
+Specify the quantile of forecasts to calculate scores.
+Two scores are available: absolute difference on a certain date (need to specify), and mean squared prediction error (as mspe).
-    - score_funs: specify the evaluation metrics.
-Can be a list including "mspe", "mean_bias" and "eos_abe".
+    - forecast_plots: specify the quantile of prediction interval to show in streamlit app, need to be a fraction.
+    - diagnostics: specify the model in iup.models to diagnose, the range of forecast dates to diagnose (by having a list of start and end date), the diagnostic plots and the diagnostic tables (refer to iup.diagnostics).
-6. `make all` to get cleaned data "data/nis_raw.parquet", forecasts "data/forecasts.parquet", evaluation scores "data/scores.parquet", forecast plot "output/projections.png", and evaluation score plot "output/scores.png".
+6. `make all` to get cleaned data "output/data/nis_raw.parquet", model fits "output/fits.model_fits.pkl", forecasts "output/forecasts/table/forecasts.parquet", evaluation scores "output/scores/tables/scores.parquet".

-#### Evaluation scores
-- Mean squared prediction error on incident projections ("mspe")
-- Mean bias on incident projections ("mean_bias")
-- Absolute error of end-of-season uptake on incident projections ("eos_abe")
+7. `make viz` to open a streamlit app in web browser, which shows the individual forecast trajectories, prediction interval, and evaluation scores, with options of dimensions and filters to customize the visualization.

 #### Package workflow: